AliExpress Ad

 Key Points

-• Design is essentially a clone of the Tarmac SL8
+• Frame is a clone of Specialized Tarmac SL8

 TanTan X68 First Look - The ELEPHANT In The Room